Lucille Ball: Recognition and legacy

 Ball received many tributes, honors, and awards throughout her career and posthumously.
 On February 8, 1960, she was given two stars on the Hollywood Walk of Fame: at 6436 Hollywood Boulevard, for contributions to motion pictures; and at 6100 Hollywood Boulevard, for her contribution to the arts and sciences of television.
 In 1964, Ball and her second husband Morton attended "Lucy Day", a celebration in her honor held by the New York World's Fair.

 Acting on advice given to her by Norman Vincent Peale in the early 1960s, Ball collaborated with Betty Hannah Hoffman on an autobiography that covered her life until 1964.
 Her former attorney found the manuscript, postmarked 1966, while going through old files.
-He sent it and the tapes of interviews, conducted by Hoffman and used to write the manuscript, to Lucie Jr. and Desi Jr, who had been put in charge of Ball's estate.
+He sent it and the tapes of interviews, conducted by Hoffman and used to write the manuscript, to Lucie and Desi Jr., who had been put in charge of their mother's estate.
 It was subsequently published by Berkley Publishing Group in 1997.
 The book was released on audio through Audible on July 9, 2018, read by her daughter.

 In 1976, CBS paid tribute to Ball with the two-hour special CBS Salutes Lucy: The First 25 Years.
 Both Ball and Arnaz appeared on the screen for the special, which is the first time they appeared together in 16 years since their divorce.

 On December 7, 1986, Ball was recognized as a Kennedy Center Honors recipient.
 The part of the event focused on Ball was particularly poignant, as Desi Arnaz, who was to introduce Lucy at the event, had died from cancer just five days earlier.
 Friend and former Desilu star Robert Stack delivered the emotional introduction in Arnaz's place.

 Posthumously, Ball received the Presidential Medal of Freedom from President George H. W. Bush on July 6, 1989, and The Women's International Center's Living Legacy Award.

 The Lucille Ball Desi Arnaz Museum & Center for Comedy is in Ball's hometown of Jamestown, New York.
 The Little Theatre was renamed the Lucille Ball Little Theatre in her honor.
-The street she was born on was renamed Lucy Street.
+The street she was born on was renamed Lucy Lane.

 Ball was among Time magazine's "100 Most Important People of the Century".